 The NNUHFT Radiology Department is one of the major diagnostic departments in the Hospitial, undertaking more than 400,000 examinations per year.
-With over 300 staff working in Radiology (Radiologists, Radiographers, Assistants, Nurses and Administration staff), the Department is a very busy one.
+With over 400 staff working in Radiology (Radiologists, Radiographers, Assistants, Nurses, Healthcare Assistants, Practitioners and Administration/Secretarial staff), the Department is a very busy one.

 The Imaging Department at Cromer District Hospital provides plain film X-ray, MRI, Ultrasound, Breast Screening and Bone Densitometry (DXA) services.

-The Interventional Radiology Unit was recently recognised as a BSIRQI (British Society of Interventional Radiology Quality Initiative) Exemplar site, which evidences that the Department provides a high quality service in areas such as scope of services, good quality care, patient focus and service improvement.
+The Interventional Radiology Unit was recognised as a BSIRQI (British Society of Interventional Radiology Quality Initiative) Exemplar site in 2016, which evidences that the Department provides a high quality service in areas such as scope of services, good quality care, patient focus and service improvement.
 For more information, visit the BSIRQI website.

 Services offered within the Radiology Department include:

 - Interventional Radiology (IRU);

 - CT (Computerised Tomography) scanning;